awez/amirrajan.github.com/_posts/2013-08-09-gtd-genin-tsuikyu-dammit.md

 The engineering team, astonished, called up the head of the Japanese assembly line.

 "How did you do this?
-How did you get the all the holes on this transmission to spec??" asked the lead engineer
+How did you get all the holes on this transmission to spec??" asked the lead engineer

 "Well...
 We saw that whenever we drilled a hole into the transmission, the drills would wobble ever so slightly...
 So we fixed them."